-Given depressing nature of most “Oprah Book Club” selections, it’s a wonder Prozac isn’t the talkshow’s biggest sponsor.
+Given the depressing nature of most “Oprah Book Club” selections, it’s a wonder Prozac isn’t the talkshow’s biggest sponsor.
 Still, it’s hard to quibble with her taste.
-“The Book of Ruth” comes to CBS, and the result is a taut, uneasy movie, buoyed by Christine Lahti’s venomous performance as a woman who needn’t worry about being voted mother of the year.
+“The Book of Ruth” comes to CBS with that tony imprimatur, and the result is a taut, uneasy movie, buoyed by Christine Lahti’s venomous performance as a woman who needn’t worry about being voted mother of the year.

 CBS couldn’t have picked a more understated production to face off against NBC’s flashy disaster miniseries “10.5,” but the faults here are no less fractious and poised to erupt, lurking barely beneath the surface.

 Told through flashback, the story opens with the title character (Nicholle Tom, quite grown up since “The Nanny”) doused in blood and suspected of murder, subsequently re-creating the sad trail that brought her to this point.
 Neglected by her mother, Maylene (Lahti), she can only watch with resignation as mom showers affection on Ruth’s can’t-get-away-fast-enough brother while affording her Cinderella-like contempt.